When is Caf Champions League clash between AS Arta Solar 7 and Tusker and how can I watch?

 Tusker will begin their Caf Champions League campaign with an away fixture against AS Arta Solar 7 of Djibouti in the preliminary round on Saturday.

-The Brewers represent Kenya in the competition after winning the 202-21 FKF Premier League title and they will be making a return to the continental scene after five years in the cold.
+The Brewers represent Kenya in the competition after winning the 202-21 FKF Premier League title and they will be making a return to the continental scene after last taking part in the 2017 season.

 Tusker, led coach Robert Matano, finished top of the 18-team table after amassing 65 points, three more than second-placed KCB, to dethrone Gor Mahia as the top-flight champions.